 A lot has changed for Lifeline Australia patron Mr John Brogden since we last caught up with him in 2020.
 Lifeline has now ‘gone global‘ with Lifeline International, of which Mr Brogden is president.

 We thought it’s a great time to revisit our chat with Mr Brogden from August 2020 as his lessons from grief are still relevant today.

 It was a time when Victoria was relentlessly pummelled with new COVID-19 cases and deaths and as Melbourne lived with Level Four restrictions – involving night-time curfews, something beyond the imagination of most Australians only six short months before.

-And now much of Sydney has experienced the same thing.
+And now much of Sydney was experiencing the same thing.

-Here is our story about John from August last year.
+Here is our story published in 2020 about John.

 “Curfews, wow!”
 John says, with a slight whistle, not knowing that moment was going to come to his hometown, Sydney.

 “We’re averaging 2,500 calls to Lifeline a day at the moment.
 There were 2,900 a day during the peak of the bushfires and then we found we had a new peak of 3,200 calls a day at Easter time.”

 Many have observed that in this second phase of lockdowns, stress levels are higher and the average person is gloomier.
 So it can be a struggle to imagine calls to Lifeline being higher some months ago.

 “In the first lockdown everyone was very stressed, yet there was an element of novelty.
 People expected to be in serious lockdown for six months and then, suddenly it was all over.
 People hoarded toilet paper, rice, pasta.
 Back then we thought thousands of Australians were going to die.
 The numbers of calls dropped from the very high Easter peak when people realised that wasn’t going to happen, in the way it has in other countries.”